 Mr Turbott has been the Managing Director of Austpac Resources N.L. since its formation as an epithermal gold explorer in 1985.
 In 1988 Austpac became involved in the Westport ilmenite sand deposits in New Zealand.
-This led to the development of Austpac's proprietary ERMS roasting process to separate refractory ilmenite and, subsequently, to the patented EARS acid regeneration process.
-Under Mr Turbott's direction, since the mid 1990s Austpac has focused on its mineral sand technologies and has developed the ERMS SR process to produce very high grade synthetic rutile and a valuable iron co-product from ilmenite, a process to recover iron and hydrochloric acid from iron oxides and spent pickle liquor which are wastes produced by steel mills, a continuous leaching process, specialist know-how in low temperature roasting and in the treatment of iron minerals.
+This led to the development of Austpac's proprietary ERMS roasting process to separate refractory ilmenite and, subsequently, to the EARS acid regeneration process.
+Under Mr Turbott's direction, since the mid 1990s Austpac has focused on its mineral sand technologies and has developed the ERMS SR process to produce very high grade synthetic rutile and a valuable iron co-product from ilmenite, a process to recover iron and hydrochloric acid from iron oxides and spent pickle liquor which are wastes produced by steel mills, a process to recover zinc and iron from Electric Arc Furnace dust, a continuous leaching process and specialist know-how in low temperature roasting and in the treatment of iron minerals.

-ROBERT J. HARRISON FAICD Non-Executive Director
+ROBERT J. HARRISON FAICD Age 78

+Non-Executive Director